Barely shrank

 Download the compressed PDF.
 Your file is not stored.

-Pick Low, Medium, or High—Adobe’s engine rewrites the PDF so attachments stop tripping 8–10MB walls.
+Pick Low, Medium, or High—Adobe’s engine rewrites the PDF so attachments stop tripping upload limits.
 Text usually survives fine; photos and scanned pages take the hit first.
-One file, 10MB max in, smaller PDF out.
+One file, up to 70MB in, smaller PDF out.
 Nothing is kept after you download.
 I’d default to Medium unless I’m emailing a deck full of screenshots—then I might brave High and eyeball the result.

 Generally no—this isn’t a print-to-PDF hack.
 Embedded text stays text; rasterized pages lose detail first.